 Guaranteed single bedroom with ensuite bathroom in modern student residence on campus.

 Bede's staff provide excellent care for students 24 hours a day and live in the same sleeping areas as the students.
 Excellent staff:student ratios (typically 1:5).
 Individual attention provided.
-There is a surgery led by a qualified nurse several times a week and access to a doctor if required.

 Restaurants providing a range of healthy meals.
 Vegetarian options are always available.
 Special dietary requirements are accommodated.
 Daily meal allowance of £22 included.